Introduction to Murree’s Colonial Heritage

 • Lack of protected heritage status for many significant buildings

-How Visitors Can Help
+How Visitors Can Help Preserve Murree’s Heritage

-Support Responsible Tourism
+Support Responsible Tourism:

-Choose accommodations like Sunny Bank that reinvest in preservation
+Choose accommodations like Sunny Bank that reinvest in preservation.

-Document Changes
+Document Changes:

-Share comparison photos with the Heritage Foundation of Pakistan
+Share comparison photos with the Heritage Foundation of Pakistan.

-Respect Boundaries
+Respect Boundaries:

-Many buildings are private homes - admire from public spaces
+Many buildings are private homes – admire from public spaces.

-Final Thoughts
+Final Thoughts on Murree’s Colonial Legacy

 Murree’s colonial architecture tells a complex story of cultural exchange, environmental adaptation, and historical continuity.
 These buildings have transcended their imperial origins to become cherished elements of Pakistan’s architectural heritage.